 Immerse yourself for six weeks during the summer at the Universidad Popular Autónoma del Estado de Puebla (UPAEP), in Puebla, Mexico!
-This new partnership with UPAEP has several summer options for beginner-to-advanced students of Spanish.
+The UWEC partnership with UPAEP has options for beginner-to-advanced students of Spanish.
 Several weekend excursions are included in the program cost.